 About Our Club

 Founded in 1985, our club has roots going way back in the City of Waukesha, WI.
 In 2006, we moved to our current location in the Lower Level of 831 N. Grand Ave.
+Previously, our layout and clubhouse was located in the former Fox Head Brewery building.

 The Gandy Dancer